 Not necessary for this item

-(2015).Achieving Environmental Sustainability of Sugarcane Industry in Egypt: An Application of Life Cycle Assessment [Master’s thesis, the American University in Cairo].
+(2015).Achieving Environmental Sustainability of Sugarcane Industry in Egypt: An Application of Life Cycle Assessment [Doctoral Dissertation, the American University in Cairo].
 AUC Knowledge Fountain.

 Nakhla, Dalia Adel Habib.
 Achieving Environmental Sustainability of Sugarcane Industry in Egypt: An Application of Life Cycle Assessment.
 2015.
-American University in Cairo, Master's thesis.
+American University in Cairo, Doctoral Dissertation.
 AUC Knowledge Fountain.